manthanank/learn-javascript/README.md

 ## Conditional Statements

+## if statement

-**if** - The if statement is used to execute a block of code if a specified condition is true.
+The if statement is used to execute a block of code if a specified condition is true.

 ```javascript
 if (x > 0) {